MicrosoftDocs/Virtualization-Documentation/virtualization/community/team-blog/2016/20160219-setting-up-linux-operating-system-clusters-on-hyper-v-1-of-3.md

 ---
-title:      "Setting up Linux Operating System Clusters on Hyper-V (1 of 3)"
+title: Setting up Linux Operating System Clusters on Hyper-V (1 of 3)
 description: Follow along with part 1 of this three-part walk-through about setting up Linux operating system clusters on Hyper-V.
 author: dcui
 ms.author: decui